bennobuilder/dynamic-styles/README.md

 ### 🟨 Javascript support
-Although `create-styles` has been designed with [Typescript](https://www.typescriptlang.org/) in mind it can of course be used in any vanilla JS projects.
+Although `create-styles` has been designed with [Typescript](https://www.typescriptlang.org/) in mind it can, of course, be used in any vanilla JS project.

 <br/>